vespene-io/_old_vespene/README.md

 Features
 ========

-* A horizontally-scalable architecture built on Python, Django, and PostgreSQL
+* A horizontally-scalable, highly-available architecture built on Python, Django, and PostgreSQL
 * A well-organized, straight-forward user interface
 * Distributed workers
+* Declarative configuration via .vespene files (optional)
-* Built-in pipelines - no DSLs to learn, use .vespene YAML or set them up graphically
+* Built-in pipelines - no DSLs to learn, use easy .vespene YAML or set them up graphically
 * SSH-agent integration lending script access to encrypted SSH keys
 * A flexible variable system with Jinja2 templating and integration with any tool that can consume YAML/JSON
 * Webhooks and scheduled builds